sebastiankirsch/how-to-publish-to-central/README.md

 mvn -B -ntp deploy
 ```
 This will eventually fail because we're still missing a couple of things,
-yet your [_Deployments_ section](https://central.sonatype.com/publishing/deployments) in the maven central repository
+yet your [_Deployments_ section](https://central.sonatype.com/publishing/deployments) in the Maven Central repository
 should list our attempt to publish something.
 Go ahead and hit the _Drop_ button.

 #### Artifact signing, Javadoc & Sources
-In order to publish to Maven central, you need to sign all artifacts, and ship a Javadoc as well as the sources.
+In order to publish to Maven Central, you need to sign all artifacts, and ship a Javadoc as well as the sources.
 Therefore, we need to configure more plugins:
 ```xml
 <plugins>